Saksham-20/HOS/LOGIN_CREDENTIALS.md

 | `nishant` | `123456789` | - | ✅ Active |
 | `testuser` | `123456789` | test@example.com | ✅ Active |

+**Note:** These are the actual users from your database.
+New registrations will now be saved to the database.

 ## Admin Login Credentials
 | Username | Password | Role | Status |
 |----------|----------|------|--------|